Azure SQL can read Azure Data Lake storage files using Synapse SQL external tables

 Azure SQL supports the OPENROWSET function that can read CSV files directly from Azure Blob storage.
 This function can cover many external data access scenarios, but it has some functional limitations.

-Let us first see what is Synapse SQL pool and how can be used from Azure SQL.
+Let us first see what Synapse SQL pool is and how it can be used from Azure SQL.

 What is a serverless Synapse SQL pool?

 A serverless Synapse SQL pool is one of the components of the Azure Synapse Analytics workspace.
 It is a service that enables you to query files on Azure storage.
 You can access the Azure Data Lake files using the T-SQL language that you are using in Azure SQL.